joshramanathan/surprisal_llm_adaptation/README.md

 **`data/`**

 Directory containing all corpora and generated data.
+This may be named anything, but is `data` by default.

 - `original_corpora/` The directory in which downloaded corpora must be placed (as described above).
   - `cglu/`